Summary - critical information

 Schools should also refer to DHHS advice regarding pandemic influenza.

 School community communication and additional advice

-In other more general cases, the school should still give consideration as to what should be communicated to the school community.
+In more general cases, where communication has been deemed necessary, the school should give consideration as to what should be communicated to the school community.
 It should:

 - maintain student confidentiality

 - be written in a way not to cause alarm

 - inform parents and guardians that a school community member/s has been diagnosed with an infectious disease

 - suggest that they seek medical advice regarding their child’s health if they have concerns.

 - Admission: for information on immunisation status certificates within the context of requirements for student enrolment

 - Blood-Borne Viruses: for information on risk of blood-borne virus infection, privacy and discrimination